Yitzhak Yedid: Career

-In 1999 Yedid released his first album, Compositions for Solo Piano, for the Musa label.
+In 1999 Yedid released his first album Full Moon Fantasyfor the Musa label.
 This led to an invitation to perform in Scandinavia as the guest of the pianist Michael Smith, and to a joint recital in Sweden with the pianist Roland Pontinen.
 In 2001, Yedid's second recording, Inner Outcry, was released, also for Musa.
-Yedid was commissioned to compose the suite Tachanun for the opening of "The Third Stream" festival in Vienna, Austria, in 2002.
-This composition has been performed many times in Israel including at the Kfar Blum Chamber Music Festival.
+Yedid was commissioned to compose the suite Tachanun for a festival in Vienna, Austria, in 2002.
+Tachanun has been performed many times in Israel including at the Kfar Blum Chamber Music Festival.

+Between 1999-2009, Yedid crafted a collection of seven large-scale works for various instrumentations, always featuring himself on the piano.
+These compositions combined fully notated music with free improvisation, including maqamat, and composed for a selection of individual players.
+The works were released on a series of eight solo albums on the record label Challenge Records (Netherlands).
+However, Yedid refuses to publish the hand-written scores of these works.

 Myth of the Cave was commissioned by German record label Between the Lines.
 It was released in 2002.
-The five-movement piece has been performed at festivals in Germany and Austria, at the Vancouver International Jazz Festival in Canada and at the Tel Aviv Jazz Festival in Israel.
+The five-movement piece has been performed at festivals in Germany and Austria, at the Vancouver International Jazz Festival and at the Tel Aviv Jazz Festival.
 It is based on Plato's allegory of the cave, about cave dwellers imprisoned in near-darkness since birth whose sense of reality is distorted.
 One of them escapes to the outside world, reports on what he has seen and is put to death for his revelations.

+In 2002, he joined Israeli jazz saxophonist Abatte Barihun to form the duo Ras Deshen.
+They recorded their maiden album in September 2002, which featured a blend of Ethiopian music and Free improvisation jazz.